GITMCode/GITM/srcDoc/install.md

 - a Fortran compiler (gfortran, ifort, ifx, etc.)
 - MPI (~~mpich~~, openmpi, mvapich, etc.)
 - GNU Make (`make`)
+- Python3 (most any version should work, but we have been testing with versions in the 3.10+ range)
+- Perl (for configuring the code)

 <!-- abbreviation definition -->
 *[MPI]: Message Passing Interface

+On linux systems (including Windows Subsystem for Linux), gfortran is often used.
+This is the most robustly tested compiler for GITM.
+One problem with gfortran is that the gcc-10 and above version don't place well with MPI for some reason.
+A flag has to be specified to make them play nice, and therefore there are two different compiler options for gfortran (-compiler=gfortran for older versions and -compiler=-gfortran10 for version 10+).
+There is a very good chance that you have 10+.

 There is no difference in the outputs between different compilers, however some compilers may produce slightly faster executables than others.
 For example,